stashed/stash/docs/uninstall.md

 > New to Stash?
 Please start [here](/docs/tutorial.md).

 # Uninstall Stash
-Please follow the steps below to uninsall Stash:
+Please follow the steps below to uninstall Stash:

 1. Delete the deployment and service used for Stash operator.
 ```sh